floating-ui/floating-ui/README.md

 \*: Bower isn't officially supported, it can be used to install Tooltip.js only trough the unpkg.com CDN.
 This method has the limitation of not being able to define a specific version of the library.
 Bower and Popper.js suggests to use npm or Yarn for your projects.
 For more info, [read the related issue](https://github.com/FezVrasta/popper.js/issues/390).

+### Dist targets

+Popper.js is currently shipped with 3 targets in mind: UMD, ESM and ESNext.

+- UMD - Universal Module Definition: AMD, RequireJS and globals;
+- ESM - ES Modules: For webpack/Rollup or browser supporting the spec;
+- ESNext: Available in `dist/`, can be used with webpack and `babel-preset-env`;

+Make sure to use the right one for your needs.
+If you want to import it with a `<script>` tag, use UMD.

 ## Usage

 Given an existing popper DOM node, ask Popper.js to position it near its button